telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Layout/change-group-header-position-when-locked-columns-are-used.md

 # Change Group Header Position When Columns Are Locked

-The example below demonstrates how to change the group header position, when locked columns are used, in order to show them on the right table.
+The following example demonstrates how to change the group header position when locked columns are used to show them on the right table.

 ###### Example